 7 top tips for driving in a heatwave

-Countries around the globe have been hit by heatwaves throughout summer 2021, and the UK is no exception.
-Contrary to the typically grey, overcast weather that we brits love to complain about, temperatures reached around 29 degrees during heated spells in July.
+Countries around the globe have been hit by heatwaves throughout the last few summers, and the UK is no exception.
+Contrary to the typically grey, overcast weather that we brits love to complain about, temperatures reached around 40 degrees during heated spells last year for the first time ever.

 Did you know, though, that driving in a heatwave can be incredibly dangerous?
 That’s why we’ve compiled our top tips to help raise awareness around the dangers of driving in a hot car, while also aiming to teach drivers how to cool their vehicles down.